Colin-GR-Crawford/Colin-GR-Crawford.github.io/_posts/2016-10-24-billboard-post.md

 ![Chart 3](https://colin-gr-crawford.github.io/assets/img/Billboard/TrackLengthHit.png)

 The track lengths form a fairly normal distribution albeit a skewed positively, this is unsurprising as track lengths can increase indefinitely especially within the progressive rock sub-genre (I am looking at you Pink Floyd) and a lot of electronic music, however I don’t think I can remember any big hits that have been less than a minute.
-The mean for the data is 242 seconds so we will go with that.
+The mean for the data is 242 seconds and the median is 236 both within the region of the mode too, so we will go with a rough 240 seconds.

 #### 3. What time of year should I release the track?